Iankiguru/Crypto-Base/README.md

-A react crypto Application that uses the RapidApI and the Coin Ranking platform Api to get data on a variety of Crypto Coins.
+A react crypto Application that uses Coin Gecko platform Api to get data on a variety of Crypto Coins.